kobigurk/cpsnarks-set/README.md

 * [nonmembership\_bp](benches/nonmembership_bp.rs) - benchmarks RSA-based set non-membership when the elements are prime with a Bulletproofs range proof.
 * [nonmembership\_hash](benches/nonmembership_hash.rs) - benchmarks RSA-based set non-membership when the elements are not prime and a Blake2s-based hash-to-prime is performed.

+To run benchmarks for the protocols with SNARKs use `cargo bench` and for the protocols with Bulletproofs use `cargo bench --no-default-features --features dalek`.

 ## Libraries

 We've implemented [LegoGroth16](https://github.com/kobigurk/legogro16) on top of [Zexe library](https://github.com/scipr-lab/zexe).